SShivam123/simple-escrew-smart-constractrct/README.md

 ## Key Features

-- **Escrow Initialization:** Setup between buyer and seller with locked funds.
+- **Escrow Initialization:** Setup between buyer and seller with locked fund.
 - **Fund Release:** Manual release of funds by an authorized party (e.g., arbitrator or automated condition).
 - **State View:** Real-time viewing of escrow status and details.